-There are several revisions to the SFF program, which are outlined by clicking here.
+There are several revisions to the SFF program.

 Mark Parkinson, the president and CEO of the American Health Care Association (AHCA) and the National Center for Assisted Living (NCAL), says they support some of the measures being taken.
 However, he has a concern that this discussion might be degrading to the millions of nursing home caregivers.